jython/book/sandbox/functions.rst

 XXX Might be nice to show how to use this in conjunction with parallelism. but that's a later chapter anyway

+XX JJ: I think that Coroutines need to be in this book in some form...don't cut them out.
+Even
+       if it is just a short section with an example.

 Advanced Function Usage